amaurote/Lyra/README.md

 - Asset pipeline engineers
 - Graphic designers and other advanced users

-Lyra is optimized for quickly browsing large collections of texture maps, HDRIs, baked image assets, and previews exported from tools like **Blender**, **Quixel Bridge**, and other content creation pipelines.
+Built on SDL3 and SkiaSharp, Lyra is optimized for browsing large collections of texture maps, HDRIs, baked assets, and other images exported from tools like Blender, Quixel Bridge, and modern DCC pipelines.

+---

+## Key Features

+- Fast navigation through large directories of images or texture assets.
+- **SVG** support for previewing scalable vector assets.
+- **Adjustable background** modes to improve visibility of transparent images, with light, dark, or checkerboard backgrounds.
+- Sampling toggle, useful for **pixel-perfect** graphics or UI assets.
+- **EXIF metadata** display for viewing embedded image information.
+- Zoom-to-cursor and panning for intuitive inspection at any scale.
+- Wide support for modern and legacy image formats.

 ---